 - Verify the SSI termination date, by viewing the recipients notice of termination or confirming the termination date on the SDX, - Review the individual's payment status code on the SDX.
-An SSI recipient who goes from Co1 (current pay) to Eo1 (eligible but not receiving SSI) may indicate a possible COL individual. - Determine the COL disregard amount or the aggregate COL increase amount since SSI terminated. - o Individuals usually apply for Medicaid-only upon being terminated from SSI.
+An SSI recipient who goes from C01 (current pay) to E01 (eligible but not receiving SSI) may indicate a possible COL individual. - Determine the COL disregard amount or the aggregate COL increase amount since SSI terminated. - Individuals usually apply for Medicaid-only upon being terminated from SSI.
 If the former SSI recipient is placed in another COE (such as the Healthier MS Waiver) when he/she should have been placed in COL coverage, the SSI termination date could be after several COL increases have occurred. - Divide the current title II benefit amount by the percentage amount of the previous year's COL increase.
-This will provide the individual's title II benefit level prior to the most recent COL increase.
+This will provide the individual's title II benefit level prior to the most recent COL increase. - Repeat this computation for each title II increase received after the former SSI recipient lost SSI.
+Do not round down.
+Use the actual amount calculated for each preceding year. - When the last computation is completed, the result is the title II benefit amount when SSI was terminated.
+Subtract this amount from the current title II benefit amount.
+The difference is the potential COL disregard amount.
+If the individual would be below the current individual SSI FBR amount, the individual is potentially eligible as a COL.